HybridGraphics

 Muxless is untested due to lack of suitable AMD dual-gpu hardware, but

-later for AMD iGPU’s of type “Stoney”, “Carrizo”, “Raven2”, “Renoir”,
+AMD iGPU’s of type “Stoney”, “Carrizo”, “Raven2”, “Renoir”, “Picasso”,

-Check product specs, but in general Ryzen 5 2000/3000 series machines
+but in general Ryzen 5 2000/3000 series machines may have such

-series may have more modern and suitablg iGPU’s
+have more modern and suitablg iGPU’s.

 Stimuli should display without any artifacts and timing and timestamping